-This week marks the beginning of Spring.
-It’s the time when we start seeing a tinge of green grass poking its baby head up.
-Middle of March is also the normal time to have tons of mud to deal with.
+Spring is coming and in no time we’ll start seeing a tinge of green grass poking its baby head up.
+It’s also the normal time to have tons of mud to deal with.
 The frost is out of the ground, snow is mostly melted and the grass is barely growing.
 It’s this excess moisture that can turn your pastures into a mud lot if you are not careful with your livestock grazing management.

 Strategy 1 for Mud Season – The Sacrifice Lot